siuying/tappy/README.txt

 == DESCRIPTION:

 Twitter API Proxy in ruby.

+This is written to filter annoying twitter message created by Foursquare.

+This app is in alpha quality, do not try it at home unless you can figure it out yourself, thank you!

 == REQUIREMENTS: